vritika-jpg/FinSight/README.md

 | **1000** | Consistent results across all three companies | Alphabet total missing; got segment deltas instead |
 | 1500 | Richest cross-company narrative | Risk factors drifted to IP/AI topics vs. core cybersecurity |

-**We decided to go with the 1000 chunk size.** Reasoning: 500 chunk size was inconsistent across companies; and 1500 chunk size was too noisy for straightforward (and factual) queries.
+**We decided to go with the 1500 chunk size.** Reasoning: 500 chunk size was inconsistent across companies; and 1000 chunk size was still not giving the model the entire context.
+Anything above 1500 was too noisy.

 ---